phac-nml/biohansel/docs/source/user-docs/degenerate_base_expansion.rst

 The 512 k-mers become 1024 due to taking into account the reverse compliment of all of the sequences.

-To put this in perspective, the Heidelberg SNP subtyping scheme contains 202 pairs with 404 sequences and once ran, this is expanded to 808 sequences by biohansel due to reverse compliments.
+To put this in perspective, the Heidelberg SNP genotyping scheme contains 202 pairs with 404 sequences and once ran, this is expanded to 808 sequences by biohansel due to reverse compliments.
 The whole scheme has less k-mers than a single SNP pair in this case.

 The goal is the remember that even a small number of degenerate bases can lead to a large number of k-mers and longer run times.